HamdyAR/trade-capture-system/docs/my-doc.md

 The `bookName` field in `TradeDTO.java` (around line **47**) did not have a `@NotNull` annotation.
 As a result, Spring Boot did not perform validation on this field, and the controller proceeded to create the trade without verifying the book data, returning `201 Created` instead of the expected `400 Bad Request` indicating invalid request data.

 To correct this, a manual validation check was added inside `createTrade()` to ensure both `bookName` and `counterpartyName` are provided.
 This correctly triggered the `400 Bad Request` response.
 However, another issue arose because Spring's default validation (`@Valid`) intercepted the request before this manual validation, throwing a `MethodArgumentNotValidException`.
-Since this exception was not explicitly handled, the returned body response was empty instead of displaying the expected errror message `"Book and Counterparty are required"`.This required explicit exception handling to ensure that the custom message was returned to the client.
+Since this exception was not explicitly handled, the returned body response was empty instead of displaying the expected error message `"Book and Counterparty are required"`.This required explicit exception handling to ensure that the custom message was returned to the client.

 - **Solution Implemented:**
-A global exception handler was implemented using the `ControllerAdvice` and `ExceptionHandler(MethodArgumentNotValidException.class)` annotations to catch validation errors amd return meaningful error messages.
+A global exception handler was implemented using the `ControllerAdvice` and `ExceptionHandler(MethodArgumentNotValidException.class)` annotations to catch validation errors and return meaningful error messages.
 This ensures that the custom message, `"Book and Counterparty are required"` is returned whenever either the `bookName` or `counterpartyName` fields is missing from the trade request.

 - **Verification:**
 The test was rerun using the command: